Consumer Medicine Information

 liquid makes a solution for injection.
 After mixing, the solution is a yellow to orange

-Each Tygacil vial contains 50 mg of tigecycline powder for intravenous infusion.
+Each Tygacil vial contains 50 mg of tigecycline as the active ingredient.

 Tygacil is supplied in Australia by: